Why stacking 7 tools costs more than an integrated solution

 - More frequent errors due to fragmented attention

-- Degraded service quality for your clients
+- Reduced quality of service for your customers

 Integration and maintenance costs